 IC&RC now has practice exams available for CADC, IADC, CPS (Prevention Specialist) and CCS (Clinical Supervisor) applicants.

 Practice exams were developed to mimic IC&RC’s computer based testing (CBT) platform to enhance a candidate’s preparation experience.
 Candidates have 60 minutes to complete the 50-question practice exam.
 At the completion of each practice exam, candidates are provided with a score report detailing their performance based on the various content areas of the exam.

 The cost of all practice exams is a non-refundable $49.00 fee which goes directly to IC&RC.
 You can get more information on practice exams by going to IC&RC’s website at: http://professionals.internationalcredentialing.org/examprep.

 Practice exams for other credentials will be coming in the future.

-IBC is pleased to begin using Dwolla to accept payments for certification and other fees, especially since Dwolla is a business based in Des Moines.
+IBC now accepts Dwolla payments for certification and other fees.
+We are pleased to support this Des Moines based business.
 We think you’ll like paying this way and know it will save you money from our current credit card payment method.

-Effective July 12, 2013, we will no longer accept credit card payments.
+Effective July 12, 2013, we quit accepting credit card payments.
 Instead, if you wish to pay your fees to us remotely, use the Dwolla button below.
-Simply fill in your payment amount, click the button, and follow the instructions.
+Simply click the "Pay with Dwolla" button, which will take you to a form.
+Fill out the form - be sure to enter the "purpose of the payment" field so we can apply your payment correctly- click "Continue" and follow the instructions.

 View a Credential Comparison chart that compares all IBC credentials.